Ergodicity of the geodesic flow for groups with a contracting element: Geodesic flow

 Indeed consider the space $X = \R^2$ endowed with the euclidean metric, so that $\partial X$ is homeomorphic to $S^1$.
 Fix $m \in \R$.
 For every $s \in \R$, we write $\gamma_s \colon \R \to X$ for the geodesic parametrized by

 All these geodesics are parallel.
 Moreover, their origins lie on a line orthogonal to $\gamma_0$.
 Thus the image in $SX$ of the set $\set{\gamma_s}{s \in \R}$ is reduced to a point.

-This observation is the source of an other difficulty.
+This observation is the source of another difficulty.
 Consider the group $G = \Z^2$ acting by integer translations on $X$.
 Let $v_0$ be the image of $\gamma_0$ in $SX$.
 If $m$ is irrational, then the closure of $Gv_0$ is $\set{\phi_t(v_0)}{t \in \R}$.
 Consequently the action of $G$ on $SX$ is not proper. \end{rema}

 The above remark motivates the following definitions.
 A subset $U \subset \bar X \times \bar X$ is \emph{squeezing} if there exists a compact subset $K \subset X$ such that for every pair $(c,c') \in U$, any complete gradient arc from $c$ to $c'$ intersects $K$.
 The compact $K$ is called the \emph{bottleneck} of $U$.
 According to \autoref{res: continuous extension gromov product}, if $U$ is an open squeezing set, then $\gro c{c'}o$ is finite for every $(c,c')\in U$.